R. K. Shriramkumar: Personal life

 Shriramkumar is a graduate in Mathematics from the Madras University.
 He teaches both violin and carnatic vocal music in Chennai, Tamil Nadu.
 He frequents many concerts in his free time and travels the world on a yearly basis for many prominent artists.
 He also considers both D. K. Pattammal and M. S. Subbulakshmi as his Gurus.
-In February 2009, Shriramkumar was married to his wife Akila.
+In February 2009, Shriramkumar married Akila.